anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 -  Success/failure
--  Login ID — Where the Login ID is defined on the system/application/authentication server; otherwise, the field should contain ‘unknown’, in order to protect authentication credentials accidentally entered at the Login ID prompt from appearing in the security audit log.
+-  Login ID — Where the Login ID is defined on the system/application/authentication server; otherwise, the field should contain ‘unknown', in order to protect authentication credentials accidentally entered at the Login ID prompt from appearing in the security audit log.
 -  Source and destination IP Addresses and ports